strongs20/SS-modules/README.md

 ## Description

 This is a plugin for VCV Rack that adds a collection of modules.
-So far, there is only one module: Melodigen.
-Melodigen is a melody generator.
+So far, there is only one module: Melodygen.
+Melodygen is a melody generator with unique parameters such as trilling, melody disjunct/conjuntion, and root gravity.

 ## Installation